Coronavirus: Health boss confirms NZ's seventh and eighth positive Covid-19 cases

 • He arrived yesterday from Brisbane on Air NZ flight 828

-• Eighth case is a Danish tourist aged in her 30s who arrived in Auckland via Doha
+• Eighth case is a Danish tourist aged in her 30s who arrived in Auckland via Doha on flight QR920

 • She then flew from Auckland to Christchurch on Jetstar flight JQ225, then travelled to Queenstown by private rental vehicle